Flowminder/FlowKit/flowdb/README.md

 # FlowDB

-Documentation for FlowDB can be found [here](https://flowminder.github.io/FlowKit/flowdb).
+Documentation for FlowDB can be found in the main [FlowKit documentation](https://flowkit.xyz).